Nevieltez/N_Void-Stranger/burnout.md

 ## General Tips

 - Make sure your hand position is not awkward and doesn't cause pain.
+I had this problem.
-- Pay attention to the spawn order of attacks, their position, and order.
+- Pay attention to the spawn order of the spawners.
 - Pay attention to the position of attacks, and their behavior.
 All attacks are predictable, even if not always dodgeable.
-- Try to get as many tiles during the transition so you don't have to survive phase 2 for too long.
+- Try to get as many tiles during the transition to phase 2 so you don't have to deal with too many phase 2 attacks.
 - Make sure to take breaks.
 I barely followed this one, but I do highly recommend it.

 <img alt="Arena Image" src="./attachments/Arena.png" width="480" />